PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 Let's get straight to the point.
 What's the differences?

 ## combineLatest
-It combines multiple observables and whenever each of them emits an item, it will fetch other sources' latest item and put them together.
+It combines multiple observable sources and when each one of them emits an item, it will fetch other sources' latest items, merge them and pass the combination as a single observable.

 ![marble-combineLatest](/assets/posts-images/marble-combinelatest.png)